- Not registered yet?

 The Consultation Mechanism

-The Commission approach to consultation with stakeholders is established by the 'Minimum Standards for Consultation' adopted in 2002 ( COM (2002)704).
-With these standards, the Commission aims to ensure that all relevant parties are properly and equally consulted.
+The Commission approach to consultation with stakeholders was established by the 'Minimum Standards for Consultation' adopted in 2002 ( COM (2002)704).
+Building on these standards, 'Better Regulation for Better Results - An EU Agenda' (COM (2015) 215) adopted in 2015 strengthens the commitment to consult citizens and stakeholders, and be open to their feedback, at every stage of the process.

 In order to enhance dialogue with Civil Society and to improve transparency on EU's Trade website, this page welcomes position papers from civil society stakeholders on trade issues.